thinger-io/plugins/alertmanager/README.md

 More details regarding the configuration of Prometheus at [this link](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

-{: .note}
+!!! note

-Any configuration change in `prometheus.yml` or `rules.yml` requires a restart of the Prometheus plugin, and any change to `alertmanager.yml` require a restart of the Alertmanager plugin.
+    Any configuration change in `prometheus.yml` or `rules.yml` requires a restart of the Prometheus plugin, and any change to `alertmanager.yml` requires a restart of the Alertmanager plugin.

 ## License
 Alertmanager, as well as Prometheus are distributed under the [Apache 2.0 License](https://prometheus.io/docs/introduction/faq/#what-license-is-prometheus-released-under).